AlexTittoZach/-Package-Release-Lightweight-CLI-based-Screen-Activity-Monitoring/README.md

 ## Privacy

 ScreenTracker works completely offline.
-- No cloud storage
-- No telemetry
-- No user accounts
-- No external APIs
-- No data leaves your computer
+- No cloud storage, no user accounts, no external APIs, no data leaves your computer
+- Works silently in terminal

 ## Requirements